sdasgup3/PLDI-2020-Artifact-Evaluation/README.md

 `../../scripts/run_batch_injected_bug_plv.sh` in having an extra Make target `mcsema`.
 From the [above](https://github.com/sdasgup3/PLDI20-Artifact-Evaluation/blob/master/README.md#testing-arena-for-plv) discussion, this target is used to (1) Invoke IDA +
 McSema to generate `binary/test.mcsema.ll`, and (2) Sanitize the McSema generate file to `binary/test.mcsema.inline.ll`.
-For reasons about IDA lisensing, we want to skip (1).
+For reasons about IDA licensing, we want to skip (1).
 However, (2) is required, as we want to sanitize the bug-injected McSema lifted file `binary/test.mcsema.ll`.
 To accomplish this partial execution of Make target, we modified the corresponding [Makefile](https://github.com/sdasgup3/validating-binary-decompilation/blob/master/tests/program_translation_validation/single-source-benchmark/Inject.1/Makefile#L31);